 This section covers craniopharyngioma that occurs in children.
 For information about craniopharyngioma in adults, read the guide to brain tumors .

-Looking for More of an Overview?
+Looking for More of an Introduction?

-If you would like additional introductory information, explore these related items.
-Please note these links take you to other sections on Cancer.Net:
+If you would like more of an introduction, explore these related items.
+Please note these links will take you to other sections on Cancer.Net: